Evita (1996 film): Plot

-At a cinema in Buenos Aires on July 26, 1952, a film is interrupted when news breaks of the death of Eva Perón, Argentina's First Lady, at the age of 33.
-As the nation goes into public mourning, Ché, a member of the public, marvels at the spectacle and promises to show how Eva did "nothing for years".
-The rest of the film follows Eva (née Duarte) from her beginnings as an illegitimate child of a lower-class family to her rise to become First Lady; Ché assumes many different guises throughout Eva's story.
+A film is interrupted when news breaks of the death of Eva Perón, Argentina's First Lady, at the age of 33 (“A Cinema in Buenos Aires on July 26, 1952”).
+The nation goes into public mourning ("Requiem for Evita"), with a funeral worthy of a head of state.
+Ché, a member of the public, marvels at the spectacle and promises to show how Eva did "nothing for years" ("Oh What a Circus").

+Flashbacks contrast Eva's funeral with that of her father, locally prominent, who died when Eva was a child.
+As her father’s illegitimate family, Eva's mother and her children are blocked from the funeral by the official widow and family.
+Managing to run to her father's coffin, Eva is physically carried out of the church by officiants.

-At the age of 15, Eva lives in the provincial town of Junín, and longs for a better life in Buenos Aires.
-She persuades a tango singer, Agustín Magaldi, with whom she is having an affair, to take her to the city.
-After Magaldi leaves her, she goes through several relationships with increasingly influential men, becoming a model, actress and radio personality.
-She meets Colonel Juan Perón at a fundraiser following the 1944 San Juan earthquake.
+At the age of 15, Eva lives in the provincial town of Junín, prostituting herself to touring tango singer Agustín Magaldi ("On This Night of a Thousand Stars"), who she blackmails by threatening to disclose their liaison unless he takes her to Buenos Aires ("Eva and Magaldi" / "Eva, Beware of the City").
+In the city ("Buenos Aires"), Magaldi abandons her ("Another Suitcase in Another Hall"), and she goes through several relationships with increasingly influential men, becoming a model, actress and radio personality (“The Lady’s Got Potential”).
+She meets Colonel Juan Perón at a fundraiser following the 1944 San Juan earthquake ("Charity Concert").
+Peron is intrigued by the now glamorous Eva ("The Art of the Possible"), who sets out to convince him that she is the woman for him ("I'd Be Surprisingly Good for You").
+Accompanying Peron to his home, Eva ruthlessly evicts his very young mistress ("Hello and Goodbye").

 Perón's connection with Eva adds to his populist image, since they are both from the working class.
-Eva has a radio show during Perón's rise and uses all of her skills to promote him, even when the controlling administration has him jailed in an attempt to stunt his political momentum.
-The groundswell of support that Eva generates forces the government to release Perón, and he finds the people enamored of him and Eva.
-Perón wins election to the presidency and marries Eva, who promises that the new government will serve the descamisados.
+Eva has a radio show during Perón's rise and uses all of her skills to promote him, arousing the scorn of Peron’s fellow officers and rivals ("Peron's Latest Flame").
+The controlling administration has him jailed, attempting to stunt his political momentum.
+The groundswell of support that Eva generates forces the government to release Perón, and he finds the people enamored of him and "Evita" (an endearment) ("A New Argentina").
+Perón wins election to the presidency and marries Eva, who promises that the new government will serve the descamisados ("On the Balcony of the Casa Rosada").